-In this space, we will share the key or favorite workouts of our running friends and provide all the Runivores out there some training tips.
+In this space, we will share the key or favorite workouts of our running friends and the elites, and provide all the Runivores out there some training tips.
 Run with a smile, of course, but be ready to take on some pain!!

 - Donhai Grand Canyon 50km, China 2nd